IceTheCoyote/WyvernMail/README.md

 - Must have TCP ports 3425 (UNSECURED) or 3426 (SSL SECURED) port forwarded.
 That includes port forwarding the ask port which uses port 100 on UDP.
 - Must have NodeJS installed.
 You can get nodejs by [Installing it through their website.](https://nodejs.org/en)
+- A domain name with two records (A record pointing to your VPS's server and TXT record containing "WyvernMail 1.0").

 # How do you set it up?